-Authorities to make announcement on missing Colorado boy
+Stepmother arrested in disappearance of missing Colorado boy

 COLORADO SPRINGS, Colo.
-(AP) - Authorities plan to announce a “major development” on Monday in the case of a Colorado boy missing for over a month.
+(AP) - The stepmother of a Colorado boy missing for over a month has been arrested in connection with disappearance, authorities said Monday.

-The El Paso County Sheriff’s Office was scheduled to make the announcement concerning 11-year-old Gannon Stauch at a press conference at noon in Colorado Springs.
+Letecia Stauch was arrested in Myrtle Beach, S.C. earlier in the day and will be extradited to Colorado on charges including first-degree murder in the death of 11-year-old Gannon Stauch, El Paso County Sheriff Bill Elder said.

+It’s not immediately clear if Letecia Stauch has a lawyer representing her.

-The boy was reported missing Jan.
-27 by his stepmother, Letecia “Tecia” Stauch, who said he left left to go to a friend’s house in the afternoon.
+According to the sheriff’s office, Letecia Stauch reported the boy missing Jan.
+27, saying he left left to go to a friend’s house in the afternoon.
 Authorities called him a runaway when it first asked the public for help finding him.
 But the sheriff’s office announced Jan.
 30 that he was considered a missing and endangered child because of the time he had been gone, his age and his reliance on medication.

 Sign up for Daily Newsletters